Lifestyle

 Oskar Sala

-According to reports in 1995, Sala constructed several instruments including the Concert Trautonium, the Volkstrautonium, and the Quartett-Trautonium, and gave his original mixture-trautonium to the German Museum for Contemporary Technology.
+Reports from 1995 state that Sala built the Concert Trautonium, the Volkstrauthor, and the Quartett-Trautonium and presented his original mixture-plutonium to the German Museum for Contemporary Technology.

 Oskar Sala Birth and Family

-What is a Mixture-trautonium?
+What is a Mixture-tutonium?
 Oskar Sala’s crowning achievement

 Oskar Sala